gaschka/ThesisTemplate/README.md

 # ThesisTemplate
-A Latex template for academic papers, designed by graphic Designers for readability and style
+A Latex template for academic papers, designed by graphic Designers for readability and style.
+This template is orginally designed for students and academics of the Games Master program at the University of applied Science Hamburg (HAW Hamburg).
+The graphic design is by Prof. Ralf Hebecker and adapted to Latex by Andreas Gaschka.

 ## How to use this template